Creating smokefree environments

 Most smokers start the habit before they are 18 years old.
 Children are particularly susceptible to the health impacts of second-hand smoke as they have smaller airways and breathe faster, and their immune systems are still developing.
 Children who live with smokers are up to three times more likely to become smokers themselves as compared to those living with non-smokers.

-From 1 October 2015, it became illegal to smoke in a car when it is carrying anyone under the age of 18.
-This legislation was brought in to protect children and young people from exposure second-hand smoke.
+It is illegal to smoke in a car when it is carrying anyone under the age of 18.
+This legislation is to protect children and young people from exposure second-hand smoke.
 Children are most vulnerable to the effects of tobacco smoke and the least able to avoid it in enclosed places.

 Following the smokefree legislation in 2007 banning smoking in enclosed public places, many people made their homes smoke-free.
 This led to a significant reduction in hospital admissions for under-fives for breathing problems linked to inhaling smoke.